giancarlo3g/sros_automation/README.md

     ```

 #### On-box
-Connect to a router via ssh and run the commands below.
-Copy Python program to the node
+Copy Python program to the node by running the following command from the Linux host.

 ```
 scp ./pysros/*.py admin@ixrr6d-a:cf3:/